 Identify Services and Functions Necessary to Support Privacy Controls

-Privacy ontrols are usually stated in the form of a policy declaration or requirement and not in a way that is immediately actionable or implementable.
-Until now, we have been concerned with the real-world, human side of privacy but we need now to turn attention to the operational procedures and digital world and “system-level” concerns.
-“Services” and their associated Functions provide the bridge between those Privacy Controls and a privacy management implementation by providing privacy constraints on system-level actions governing the flow of PI between touch points.
+Privacy Controls are usually stated in the form of a policy declaration or requirement and not in a way that is immediately actionable or implementable.
+Until now, we have been concerned with the real-world, human side of privacy but we need now to turn attention to the operational procedures and digital world,“system-level”, concerns.
+“Services” and their associated Functions provide the bridge between those Privacy Controls and a privacy management implementation by providing Privacy Constraints on system-level actions governing the flow of PI between touch points.

 Services and Functions Needed to Implement the Privacy Controls

-A set of operational Services and their associated Functions is the organizing structure which will be used to link the required Privacy Controls specified in Section 4.3 to operational Mechanisms, both manual and automated necessary to implement those requirements.
+A set of operational Services and their associated Functions comprise the organizing structure which will be used to link the required Privacy Controls specified in Section 4.3 to operational Mechanisms, (both manual and automated), that are necessary to implement those requirements.

-Eight Privacy Services have been identified, based on the mandate to support a set of privacy policies and Controls, but at a functional level.
+PMRM identifies eight Privacy Services, based on the mandate to support a set of privacy policies and Controls, but at a functional level.
 The eight Services can be logically grouped into three categories:

 Core Policy: Agreement, Usage

-Privacy Assurance: Security, Validation, Certification, Enforcement
+Privacy Assurance: Validation, Certification, Enforcement,Security

 Presentation and Lifecycle: Interaction, Access